 Early Target Shooting

 Before we get into the targets, I'd like to share what was happening back between 1874 and 1878.
-I am no "target shooter", nor do I shoot competition matches...but I do enjoy seeing the 44-40 being shot at long ranges!!!
-Effective is Subjective!!!!!
+I am no "target shooter", nor do I shoot competition matches...but I do enjoy seeing the 44-40 shooting at long ranges!!!

 Some of the below data gleamed from the books "Forest & Stream, Hand-Book for Rifleman" 1875, "A Course In Instruction In Rifle Shooting" by Col. T. T. S. Laidley, Ord.
 Dept. U.S. Army, 1879 and "The Sportsman's Directory", 1893.